redhat-developer/kam/docs/journey/day2/README.md

 ```
 ## Commit and Push configuration to GitOps repoository

-Now, you can push changes to your gitops repository.
+Now, you can push changes to your gitops repository:

 ```shell
 $ git add .
 $ git commit -m "Add new service"
 $ git push origin master
 ```
- ArgoCD will automatically applies changes to the cluster and deploys your new service.
+ArgoCD will automatically apply changes to the cluster and deploys your new service.
 Pretty neat!
 ![screenshot](img/argocd-refresh.png)

 ## Create Webhook

 Create a webhook for the new source repository.
-This will allow webhook on the source repository to trigger CI Pipeline to run continuous integration on the new Service's source.
+This will allow a webhook configured on the source repository to trigger CI Pipeline to run continuous integration on the new Service's source:

 ```shell
 $ kam webhook create \